 Like their humans, dogs need to exercise, eat right, and practice good dental hygiene—including regular toothbrushing.
 You’ll have to help them with that last part, of course.
 The right dog toothpaste and a toothbrush are key to taking care of your dog’s teeth and gums.

 Here, the best toothbrushes for dogs available online.

 This toothbrush isn’t just inexpensive, once the bristles are worn out, you can remove them and give your pup the stick to play with.
-Don’t worry—it’s made of organic, biodegradable, and sustainable bamboo, coated with natural and non-toxic wax, which means it’s just as good for your pup as it is for the earth.
+Don’t worry—it’s made of organic, biodegradable, and sustainable bamboo, coated with natural and non-toxic wax, which means it’s good for the earth too.
+And while it may make a fun non-toxic toy, always supervise play to make sure your dog does not break it and/or ingest the pieces.
 The eco-friendly brush comes packaged in recycled and recyclable material with soy-based ink and post-consumer waste, too.
 When it comes to brushing, the curved bristles reach in between their teeth, and the curved brush helps to give you a comfy grip to get your fur baby’s teeth sparkling clean.

 This long-handled toothbrush makes it easy to clean your pup’s teeth, no matter what their size.
 The ergonomically designed, dual-ended toothbrush has a larger head and a smaller one, so you’ll know for sure this fits easily into their mouth to clean teeth of all shapes and sizes.
 The soft bristles are specially created to be gentle on your pup’s gums while still helping to remove debris and plaque which can lead to bad breath, periodontal disease, and tooth loss.
-Just like with your own toothbrush, you’ll want to replace your dog’s every three to four months.
+Just like with your own toothbrush, you’ll want to replace your dog’s toothbrush every three to four months.
 The brush works just as well for cats, too.